Hassan Pakravan: Career

 Pakravan was known for being more compassionate than any of National Security and Information Department's other directors.
-However, Muhammad Reza Shah replaced Pakravan with his childhood friend Nematollah Nassiri in 1965.
+However, Mohammad Reza Shah replaced Pakravan with his childhood friend Nematollah Nassiri in 1965.
 He returned to Iran in 1976 and was brought out of retirement in 1978 by the Shah in a last-ditch effort to curb corruption at the Royal Court.
 Pakravan's supporters noted his aristocratic and impeccable character as well as his intelligence and moral courage to be a source of consolation at the difficult times of 1978–79 when the Iranian Revolution took control of the opposition and eventually seized power.

 Head of SAVAK

 One of his first decisions as head of SAVAK was to refrain from any form of torture during interrogations.

 Relationship with Ayatollah Khomeini

 One of the more fascinating segments of the memoirs of General Pakravan's wife is the description of her husband's weekly luncheons with Ayatollah Ruhollah Khomeini in 1963, when the Ayatollah was under house arrest.

 According to General Pakravan, "The ayatollah used to say in this very flowery Eastern way, 'Timsar [General], I count the days until we reach the day of our luncheon.'"
 He described the ayatollah as, very handsome, someone with extraordinary presence, a power of seduction and great charisma.
 They talked about religion, philosophy, and history.
 General Pakravan also found him to be very ambitious and secretive.
 "So much so that it made my hair stand on end.
 It was frightening," he told his wife.

 Mrs. Pakravan confirms the well-known story that her husband saved Ayatollah Khomeini's life in 1963.
 He was condemned to death and General Pakravan was upset by that.
 Pakravan felt that Khomeini's execution would anger the common people of Iran.
-He knew that the population of the country is not its elite.
-He presented his argument to the shah.
-Once he had convinced the shah to allow him to find a way out, he called on Ayatollah Mohammad-Kazem Shariatmadari, one of the senior religious leaders of Iran, and asked for his help.
-Ayatollah Shariatmadari suggested that Khomeini be made a grand ayatollah.
+He knew that the population of the country was not its elite.
+He presented his argument to the Shah.
+Once he had convinced the Shah to allow him to find a way out, he called on Ayatollah Mohammad-Kazem Shariatmadari, one of the senior religious leaders of Iran, and asked for his help.
+Ayatollah Shariatmadari suggested that Khomeini be made a Grand Ayatollah.
 So, they made a religious decree which was taken by General Pakravan and Seyyed Jalal Tehrani to the Shah.